skienzmatishun/deal-with-the-devil/src/content/full-story.md

 Nope.
 Just makes a nice, neat hole in the middle.
 And no blood.
 No blood on the car (with the hood up – or down), and no blood spatter on the handgun.
 None.
 Anywhere.
 Amazing.
 In fact, once that magic bullet had passed through Brandon’s body, it apparently became invisible also.
 Even with the use of dogs and metal detectors, investigators would never find a bullet embedded in the ground, or a shell casing.
 Clearly, it’s a miracle.
 (Yes, this is meant to sound snarky.)

 With Murray as make-believe hitman, Jarius would have been only a few feet away, and yet could not  describe exactly where Brandon was hit.
 (You’d think that maybe this type of experience might have been memorable.)
 In the transcript reference, Jarius says that Brandon was, alternately:
--	"shot in the back of the head,"
+-	"**shot in the back of the head**,"
--	"in the head, above the left ear,"
+-	"**in the head, above the left ear**,"
--	"it appeared he (Brandon) was hit in the upper – the head, or the neck area of his body."
+-	"**it appeared he (Brandon) was hit in the upper – the head, or the neck area of his body.**"
--	 "the blood came out very bad, it was all over his face, and head, and neck area."
+-	 "**the blood came out very bad, it was all over his face, and head, and neck area.**"
--	 "Yes, sir.
-He was hit in the head."
+-	 "**Yes, sir.
+He was hit in the head.**"
 There would be more "miracles" to come.
 When the trunk liner was recovered, there would be no blood evidence when it should have been saturated.
 No forensics on hair or fiber that would have supported Bubba’s involvement.
 No ballistics would be run on the "Steadman gun" as there was nothing to test.
 There was no powder residue.
 Moreover, not a single fingerprint of Bubba’s would ever be found.
 Not on the gun, not on the car, nor any item in the car.
 Not anywhere.
 Because Murray had never been there.
-And, of course, the only person alleging that Bubba was involved in this crime, was the guy who would get the death penalty if he was not successful in convincing the court.
+And, of course, the <ins>only</ins> person alleging that Bubba was involved in this crime, was the guy who would get the death penalty if he was not successful in convincing the court.

 *************